The Committee shall consist of not less than three members. The Committee shall be appointed by the Board.

 - the clarity of disclosures;

-- reviewing the business review and corporate governance statements, addressing audit and risk management, prior to endorsement by the Board;
+- reviewing the strategic report and corporate governance statements, addressing audit and risk management, prior to endorsement by the Board;

 - significant adjustments resulting from the audit;

 - going concern assumption and longer term viability statements;

 - compliance with stock exchange and other similar legal requirements.